-- Evenly distribute batter into muffin cups or pour into loaf pan.
+- Evenly distribute batter into muffin cups (optionally place paper cupcake liners first) or pour into loaf pan.

 - Place into oven.

-- Muffins should take about 30 minutes; bread should take about 60.
-Start checking in on them.
+- Muffins take about 30 minutes; bread takes about 60.
+Start checking in on bread starting at 45 minutes.

 - Remove from oven, let cool and then remove from pan.